ENSC2003 Engineering Electrical Fundamentals

 - Level 2 core unit in the Engineering Science; Automation and Robotics major sequences

 - The unit will provide an introduction to the application of the fundamental electrical engineering concepts, theories and abstractions that underpin the design and analysis of analog and digital circuits.
-The unit also covers: application of circuit theory laws and device modelling to analyse the behaviour of analog circuits; synthesis and design of digital circuits, and efficient electrical power transfer.
+The unit also covers: application of circuit theory laws and device modelling to analyse the behaviour of analog circuits; synthesis and design of basic digital circuits, and power analysis of circuits.
 Throughout the unit, students will explore sustainability challenges in electrical and electronic engineering.
 Emphasis is placed on practical applications of the above concepts, with laboratory experiments providing opportunities to build and test analog and digital circuits.

-- Students are able to (1) identify the assumptions and abstractions used in the design and analysis of analog and digital circuits; (2) apply fundamental circuit theory laws and theorems to analyse the DC/AC/transient behaviour of electrical circuits; (3) apply device models to analyse circuits comprising diodes and operational amplifiers; (4) apply Boolean algebra to describe, analyse and design digital circuits comprising logic gates and memory elements.; (5) analyse the performance of simple analogue/digital circuits; and (6) explain the impact of electrical and electronic engineering applications on the community and environment, including sustainability challenges..
+- Students are able to (1) identify the assumptions and abstractions used in the design and analysis of analog and digital circuits; (2) apply fundamental circuit theory laws and theorems to analyse the DC/AC/transient behaviour of electrical circuits; (3) apply device models to analyse circuits comprising diodes and operational amplifiers; (4) apply Boolean algebra to describe, analyse and design basic digital circuits ; (5) analyse the performance of simple analogue/digital circuits; and (6) explain the impact of electrical and electronic engineering applications on the community and environment, including sustainability challenges..

 - Indicative assessments in this unit are as follows: (1) quizzes; (2) laboratories; and (3) examinatiions.
 Further information is available in the unit outline.